cjauton/ANNRI-a1-analysis/readme.md

 To use stage 2 functions create a python script or an IPython Notebook and import the `stage2.py` module.
 The basic outline for using the stage 1 module is to:

-1. Read the detecotor location map, histograms, and background histograms to lists
+1. Read the detector location map, histograms, and background histograms to lists
-2. Perform background substraction (Will be moved to `stage1.py`)
+2. Perform background subtraction (Will be moved to `stage1.py`)
 3. Calculate `N_L` and `N_H` for each detector
 4. Add `N_L` and `N_H` by angle
 5. Calculate `A_LH` and the associated error `dA_LH` for each angle
 6. Create the `ROOT.TGraph` and plot
-7. Plot and perfrom linear fit to extract slope
+7. Plot and perform linear fit to extract slope

 ## Contributing